jluisjm/Paychex_revenue_forecast/README.md

 ```

-## Dependencies
+## Set up

+1. Make sure you have installed python.
-Project dependencies are located in the requirements.txt file.
+2. Project dependencies are located in the requirements.txt file.
 To install them you should run:

 ```commandline